Welcome!

 The House of Worship is a popular destination for many Bahá’ís traveling from around the world to visit, pray, and meditate.
 Please visit the website for updated hours of operation and current events.
 Note that there is public transportation (Purple line, Linden stop at the end of the line) that requires a several block walk, and there are limited dining options near the Temple, as it is located in a residential neighborhood.

 All are welcome!
-More than 250,000 people visit each year from a wide variety of backgrounds.
+More than 250,000 people visit the House of Worship each year from a wide variety of backgrounds.

 “…the original purpose of temples and houses of worship is simply that of unity—places of meeting where various peoples, different races and souls of every capacity may come together in order that love and agreement should be manifest between them . . . that all religions, races and sects may come together within its universal shelter.”

-I am a member of the Bahá’í community who is planning to come to Chicago for a visit (short or long-term).
+I am a member of the Bahá’í community who is planning to come for a short/long-term visit or am moving to Chicago.
 How do I participate in local activities?

 Not at this time.
 Most activities are held in the homes of local believers or in public spaces.